LiveSplit/livesplit-core/README.md

 [![dependency status](https://deps.rs/repo/github/LiveSplit/livesplit-core/status.svg)](https://deps.rs/repo/github/LiveSplit/livesplit-core)

 livesplit-core is a library that provides a lot of functionality for creating a speedrun timer.
 It can be used directly from Rust.
-Additional Bindings are available for the following programming languages:
+Additional bindings are available for the following programming languages:

 - C